-Advancement of cybercriminals and their new attacking methods is kind of ringing alarm bell for every profit and non profit making organizations.
-Measuring and following cybersecurity guidelines for banking industry in very important because It carries confidential and impotent customer’s financial data like card details, online login credentials, account details etc, any mis-happening will not only damage bank financially but reputation as well which matters most.
+Advancement of cybercriminals and their new attacking methods is like a ringing alarm for every profit and non profit making organizations.
+Measuring and following cybersecurity guidelines for banking industry in very important because It carries confidential and impotent customer’s financial data like card details, online login credentials, account details etc, any mis-happening will not only damage bank financially but a reputation as well which matters most.

-Banking industry spend huge budget on cybersecurity system and to maintain its IT infrastructure, but cybercriminals find new attacking ways ways, see the example of Cosmos Bank Pune India cyberattack, where INR 94 crore (USD 13.2 million) were looted.
-What happened there, cybercriminals breached Bank’s ATM switch server and steal Visa and Rupay card owners confidential detail, On the basic of stolen account owners card details, cybercriminals carry out 12000 fraudulent transactions across 128 countries.
-The attack was so aggressive, Cosmos Bank had to close its ATM operations and suspend online banking facilities.
+Banking industry spends a huge budget on cybersecurity system and to maintain its IT infrastructure, but cybercriminals find new attacking ways, see the example of Cosmos Bank Pune India cyberattack, where INR 94 crore (USD 13.2 million) were looted.
+What happened there, cybercriminals breached Bank’s ATM switch server and steal Visa and Rupay card owners confidential detail, On the basis of stolen account owner’s card details, cybercriminals carried out 12000 fraudulent transactions across 128 countries.
+The attack was so aggressive that Cosmos Bank had to close its ATM operations and suspend online banking facilities for the time.

 After the attack, Cosmos Bank, said that its main banking software receives debit card payment requests via a “switching system” but it was bypassed in the attack.
 During the malware attack, a proxy switch was created and all the fraudulent payment approvals were passed by the proxy switching system,”

 Despite of cybersecurity challenges, digital transformation and adaptation of new technologies powering banking industry helps to serve their customers greater experience with advance one-touch user facilities, this is customers demand as well.
 Embedding new technology and applications required additional Security measures and to follow security guidelines.